GiorgioMendieta/dotfiles/README.md

 ## A Fresh macOS Setup

-These instructions are for setting up nvew Mac devices.
+These instructions are for setting up new Mac devices.
 Instead, if you want to get started building your own dotfiles, you can [find those instructions below](#your-own-dotfiles).

 ### Backup your data